Lyke Wake Walk

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Lyke Wake Walk was created in 1955 and was designed to cross the North York Moors at its widest and highest points.
-The route runs between Scarth Wood Moor, Osmotherley and Ravenscar on the North Sea coast.
-The original challenge covers roughly 40 miles of moorland; the guided crossing offered here is just under 39 miles and must be completed within a 24-hour limit.
-Guided groups typically take 15 to 18 hours to complete the route.
+The Lyke Wake Walk crosses the North York Moors at its widest and highest points.
+The route runs between Scarth Wood Moor near Osmotherley and Ravenscar on the North Sea coast, covering just under 39 miles of moorland.
+The challenge is to walk from one marker to the opposite marker within a maximum of 24 hours; typical guided groups take 15 to 18 hours to complete the crossing.

-Entries for dates carry a fee of £110 per person with a £50 non-refundable deposit; the remaining balance is due six weeks before the walk.
-The event is currently full and new entries are placed on a waiting list without immediate payment.
+Entry is fee based: £110 per person with a £50 non-refundable deposit to secure a place and the remaining balance due six weeks before the walk.
+When an event is full, a waiting list is used and places are offered to waiting entrants if they become available.
+Private guided groups can be arranged.
 Visit the organization's website for the most recent information.